-- The Illinois Center for Transportation Erosion and Sediment Control courses continue to have strong numbers of individuals enrolling.
-During this reporting period it was noted that local agencies are attending the classes.
-This assisted with minimal control numbers 1, 4, 5, and 6. - The Department continues to conduct and implement erosion and sediment control research at the University of Illinois at Champaign Erosion Control Research facility.
-This will directly assist with minimum control number 4. - The Department continues to implement environmental compliance assessments at our facilities to help ensure compliance with minimum control number 6.
+- The Illinois Center for Transportation (ICT) Erosion and Sediment Control courses continue to have strong numbers of individuals enrolling.
+During this reporting period it was noted that local agencies continue to attend the classes.
+This assisted with minimum control numbers 1, 4, 5, and 6. - The Department continues to conduct and implement erosion and sediment control research at the University of Illinois at Champaign Erosion Control Research facility.
+This will directly assist with minimum control number 4.